 - Please review our building policies and procedures.
-By submitting a request form, you agree to follow policies and procedures when using MSA spaces for formal and informal purposes.
+By submitting a request, you agree to follow policies and procedures when using MSA spaces for formal and informal purposes.

 MSA’s spaces were won through the courage and determination of student activists to honor the needs of the communities we serve.
 We ask you to be mindful of the unique legacy of each space when submitting your reservation request.